Physical therapy in carpal tunnel syndrome: Splinting

 PTs and OTs often use wrist splinting as a form of treatment.
 Splints may be pre-fabricated or custom-fit.
 Prefabricated splints are sold in health care supply stores and are an inexpensive option for clients.
 Prefabricated splints may be used but the fit may not be precise enough for all individuals.
 In this case, a custom fit splint is required.
 A OT will fabricate a custom-fit splint by molding thermoplastic material unique to the client's hand, wrist and forearm.

 Splints can be based on the front (palmar), back (dorsal) or outer side (pinky) of the arm.
-According to Muller et al.’s systematic review on interventions for CTS, volar cock-up splints and ulnar gutter splints are similar in their improvement of symptoms and function.
+According to Muller et al.s systematic review on interventions for CTS, volar cock-up splints and ulnar gutter splints are similar in their improvement of symptoms and function.
 Dorsal splints are also recommended for CTS as they reduce pressure placed on the volar wrist.

 Splints aim to immobilize the wrist to decrease pressure in the carpal tunnel.
 Restricting wrist motion eliminates the repetitive movement and tension overload in the carpal tunnel.
 This gives the tendon sheaths a chance to heal, reducing swelling, which then may decrease the pressure on the median nerve.

 Splints also aim to keep the wrist at a certain angle to decrease pressure within the carpal tunnel.
-Although there has been debate about the best angle for wrist immobilization, the authors of a systematic review on non surgical carpal tunnel treatments conclude that “there is limited evidence that the use of a wrist splint in neutral position is more effective than an extended wrist position of 20 degrees in patients with CTS in the short term.”
+Although there has been debate about the best angle for wrist immobilization, the authors of a systematic review on non surgical carpal tunnel treatments conclude that "there is limited evidence that the use of a wrist splint in neutral position is more effective than an extended wrist position of 20 degrees in patients with CTS in the short term."

 In another systematic review on interventions for CTS, Muller et al. found that wearing a nocturnal splint as well as wearing a splint during aggravating activities alleviate symptoms of CTS (numbness, pain and tingling) better than no treatment.
 It follows that decreasing symptoms of CTS improves overall occupational function in activity.
 Splinting is also suggested in reversible cases of CTS such as pregnancy along with other conservative treatment options.

+Based on scientific literature for the treatment of CTS, there is a recent review that concludes that surgical management is a better option along with therapy compared to splinting for CTS treatment.
+However, surgical treatment for CTS can be expensive compared to conservative treatment.
+The study also included that 61% of patients with symptoms of CTS preferred therapy instead of any surgical treatment.
+Based on the literature, there is no treatment that is better than others.
+Hence, there needs to be more research and investigation that needs to be done to back-up what treatment for CTS is a better option.